bitshifter/mathbench-rs/README.md

 doesn't have generic square matrix types.

 The `Transform2D` is stored as a 3x2 row major matrix that can be used to transform 2D vectors and points.
-For the purposes of `mathbench` this is compared against 3x3 homogeneous matrices, but the 3x2 matrix can skip some computation so it has an advantage there.

 Similarly `Transform3D` is used for transforming 3D vectors and points.
 This is represented as a 4x4 matrix so it is more directly comparable to the other